![]() |

 Throughout the Middle Ages artists struggled with the problem of how to translate this vivid mind-image into a pictorial image.
 From the early Carolingian period onward many versions appeared.

-Adoration of the Lamb
+The Adoration of the Lamb

-from Codex Aureus of St. Emmeram
+From the Codex Aureus of Saint Emmeram

 French, 879